Curator

 A feed, every morning

-Each day, a ranked digest of new papers — graded for relevance, freshness, methodological rigor, and the company they keep.
+Each day, a ranked digest — graded for relevance, freshness, methodological rigor, and the company a paper keeps.

-When a colleague likes a paper, it lifts in your feed.
+When a colleague you trust reacts to a paper, it lifts in your feed.
 Discovery becomes social again — without the noise.

 V. Side by side